HashmatShadab/Robust-LLaVA/docs/EVAL.md

 ## Evaluation

 ---
 First download the instruction tuned model checkpoints from Model Zoo as mentioned in the [README](../README.md).
-In the below scripts:
+In the below scripts, following variables should be set:

 - **`$DATA_ROOT`**: Path to the root directory of the evaluation data.
 - **`$MODEL_PATH`**: Path to the model checkpoint.